opencloud-community/ot-controller/docs/admin/advanced/additional_services/recorder.md

 :::

 The recorder requires access to the controller API.
-For that we need to create a client inside keycloak and configure the recorder with the client secret.
+For that we need to create a client inside Keycloak and configure the recorder with the client secret.
 The client has to be assigned to the `opentalk-recorder` role to gain access to the controller API.

 :::warning